SerpiCo07/cloud-arch-internship/README.md

   GCF has to have appropriate IAM permissions for accessing GCS and modifying object metadata (roles/storage.objectAdmin or a custom role with storage.objects.get and storage.objects.update permissions).

+  Use the following command to deploy the python script and requirements.txt on GCF

+  gcloud functions deploy dlq_signal_function \
+    --runtime python39 \
+    --trigger-topic YOUR_DLQ_TOPIC_NAME \
+    --set-env-vars BUCKET_NAME='your-bucket-name' \
+    --entry-point dlq_signal_function \
+    --source ./path/to/your/package_or_script \
+    --region YOUR_FUNCTION_REGION \
+    --project YOUR_PROJECT_ID

 ## The 2nd Google Cloud Function - re-transmitter

   To achieve the setup where a third Google Cloud Function (GCF3) is triggered by changes in the metadata of objects within a Google Cloud Storage (GCS) bucket, and then publishes the details of those objects to a Pub/Sub topic, you will use GCS event notifications along with Cloud Functions and Pub/Sub.

 ### Enable Pub/Sub Notifications for your GCS Bucket